jtchernak/Exploring-Offensive-Line-Cap-Spending/README.md

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/NFC%20West.png)

-No real discernible trend among these teams outside of SF being the 10%-15% range but moving beyond that a slight amount, though not to the degree some teams are.
+No real discernible trend among these teams outside of SF being in the 10%-15% range but moving beyond that a slight amount, though not to the degree some teams are.
 We can notice though that after spending below 5% for Seattle and Arizona, they both upped their investment.
 Possibly they realized that they were spending well below average on the offensive line and receiving below average results.

 ![alt text](https://github.com/jtchernak/Exploring-Offensive-Line-Cap-Spending/blob/master/AllGGPlots/NFC%20East.png)